 Mongolia is also referred to as “Land of the Eternal Sky”.
 This name has been earned from the 250 days (average) of blue sky it experiences each year (but don’t be fooled, a blue sky does not always mean high temperatures.)

 Mongolia is one of the least densely populated countries in the world (there are more horses, cows and sheep than people!)

 Much of the population of Mongolia still holds onto its old traditions and cultures.
 Gobi March (Mongolia) competitors will witness and experience this untouched culture in its natural form – in particular through the nomadic farms along the course.

-Mongolia’s biggest celebration is the Naadam Festival which takes place in July each year, shortly after the end of the race.
+Mongolia’s biggest celebration is the Naadam Festival which takes place in July each year.
 Traditional Naadam Festivals feature Mongolian wrestling, horse racing and archery – known as the “three games of men”.